beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 * Understand the relationship between classes and objects
 * Be able to declare a class
 * Be able to use that class to instantiate objects
-* Understand that objects are reference types
+* Understand that objects are mutable
 * Understand the relationship between objects and `None`
 * How to test to see if an object has an attribute or not